Realistic 5x5 results: week by week timeline

 What to do: Embrace the grind.
 Deloads are part of the process.
 Technique review becomes crucial.

-Months 7-12: Intermediate Transition
+Months 7-12: intermediate transition

 What happens: